Main content

 A video from the Vermont Master Naturalists program

-The ACF comes alive in this video “Tracking Wildlife in Winter at Andrews Community Forest” will put you on the trail of the Forest’s bears, bobcats, porcupines and other species.
+The ACF comes alive in this video, “Tracking Wildlife in Winter at Andrews Community Forest,” that puts you on the trail of the Forest’s bears, bobcats, porcupines and other species.

 Maps